twystd/uhppote-go/README.md

 ___

-** RELOCATED **
+**RELOCATED**

+*PLEASE NOTE:*

-*PLEASE NOTE: this project has been relocated to the fork at [https://github.com/uhppoted/uhppoted](https://github.com/uhppoted/uhppoted) and all further development will take place on that fork.*
+*This project has been relocated to the fork at [https://github.com/uhppoted/uhppoted](https://github.com/uhppoted/uhppoted) and all further development will take place on that fork.*

 *Apologies for any inconvenience - but the project had vastly outgrown its initial scope as a simple CLI (and there isn't any end in sight :-)) and was rapidly becoming a monster so it seemed better to relocate it to a dedicated place where it could be restructured and future development simplified.*

 ___

 # uhppote-go